 Our long-term operating priorities are: 1) driving profitable sales growth, 2) capturing growth opportunities, 3) enhancing our position as a low-cost operator, and 4) investing in our diverse teams through development, empowerment and inclusion.
-For more information on these operating priorities, see the "Executive

-Overview" section of Management's Discussion and Analysis of Financial Condition and Results of Operations, included in Part II, Item 7 of this report.
+For more information on these operating priorities, see the "Executive Overview" section of Management's Discussion and Analysis of Financial Condition and Results of Operations, included in Part II, Item 7 of this report.

-In 2020, we achieved our 31st consecutive year of positive same-store sales growth.
-We believe that this growth, which has taken place in a variety of economic conditions, is a result of our compelling value and convenience proposition, although no assurances can be given that we will continue to achieve positive same-store sales growth in any given year and we currently believe it is unlikely that we will achieve positive same-store sales growth in 2021 as a result of the unusually high sales results we experienced in 2020.
+From 1990 through 2020, we achieved 31 consecutive years of positive same-store sales growth.
+As a result of the unusually high sales results we experienced in 2020, we did not achieve positive same-store sales growth in 2021.
+Notwithstanding the unusual circumstances of 2020 and 2021, we believe that this consistent growth over many years, which has taken place in a variety of economic conditions, is a result of our compelling value and convenience proposition, although no assurances can be given that we will achieve positive same-store sales growth in any given year.

 Compelling Value and Convenience Proposition.
 Our ability to deliver highly competitive prices in convenient locations and our easy "in and out" shopping format create a compelling shopping experience that we believe distinguishes us from other discount retailers as well as convenience, drug, grocery, online and mass merchant retailers.
 Our slogan "Save time.
 Save money.
-Every day!"
-Is summarizes our appeal to customers.
+Every day!" summarizes our appeal to customers.
 We believe our ability to effectively deliver both value and convenience allows us to succeed in small markets with limited shopping alternatives, as well as in larger and more competitive markets.
 Our value and convenience proposition is evidenced by the following attributes of our business model:

 - Everyday Low Prices on Quality Merchandise.
 Our research indicates that we offer a price advantage over most food and drug retailers and that our prices are competitive with even the largest discount retailers.
 Our ability to offer everyday low prices on quality merchandise is supported by our low-cost operating structure and our strategy to maintain a limited number of items per merchandise category, which we believe helps us maintain strong purchasing power.
 We offer nationally advertised brands at these everyday low prices in addition to offering our own private brands at substantially lower prices. - Convenient Locations.
 Our stores are conveniently located in a variety of rural, suburban and urban communities.
 We seek to locate our stores in close proximity to our customers, which helps drive customer loyalty and trip frequency and makes us an attractive alternative to large discount and other large-box retail and grocery stores. - Time-Saving Shopping Experience.
 We strive to provide customers with a highly convenient, easy to navigate shopping experience.
-Our small-box stores make it easier to get in and out quickly.
+Our small-box stores make it easier to get in and out quickly, and our digital tools and offerings help drive even greater convenience and additional access points.
 Our product offering includes most necessities, such as basic packaged and refrigerated or frozen food and dairy products, cleaning supplies, paper products, health and beauty care items, greeting cards and other stationery items, basic apparel, housewares, hardware and automotive supplies, among others.
 Our convenient hours and broad merchandise offering allow our customers to fulfill their requirements for basic goods and minimize their need to shop elsewhere.